shafnasir/MyPlanBook/doc/sprint2/sprint2.md

 ## THEB-41: User Profile Page
 - Assigned to: Xiaoyang Wu
 - A profile page which allows the user to see all the personal information including name, account number, email, phone number, and city.
-        - Properties:
+    - *Properties*:
                 1. Able to see all the basic information.
                 2. Can change those information at any time.
                 3. Able to uplaod a picture from the gallery